-I might implement this strategy in this year’s Champions League or Asia Cup.
+I might implement this strategy in this year’s Champions League or Asian Cup.

 More like Sochifornia!
 Green snow caped mountains plunging to a warm coastline, outdoor activities in abundance and smiling people.
 What a nice change from the rest of Russia!

 Sochi works.
 It works as a summer resort town and as a winter ski destination.
 The Olympic precinct works, it is not a white elephant, it’s used year-round for tennis, ice hockey and football as well annual events like the Formula 1 Grand Prix and special events like the World Cup.